RedisLabs/redislabs-docs/content/rs/administering/access-control/user-roles.md

 ### User Roles for Database Connections Only

-To create a user role for users that cannot connect to the RS web UI, assign the **None** management role to the user role.
+To create a user role for users that cannot connect to the RS web UI and API, assign the **None** management role to the user role.

 ## Database Access Control

-To control user access to Redis database commands and keys, you must define Redis ACLs that specify the commands and keys that users can run.
+To control user access to Redis database commands and keys, you must define Redis ACLs that specify the commands that users can run and keys that the commands can apply to.
 Then, in the user role, select the databases that the users can access and Redis ACL that controls user access to those databases.

+Explain command categories

 Redis ACLs are defined by a [Redis ACL syntax](https://redis.io/topics/acl#acl-rules) that lets you:

-- include commands and keys with the `+` and exclude commands and keys with the `-` prefix
+- include commands and categories with the `+` and exclude commands and categories with the `-` prefix
-- define commands or command categories with the `@` prefix
+- define categories with the `@` prefix
 - define keys or key patterns with the `~` prefix

 The predefined Redis ACLs are:

 - Full Access (+@all ~*) - All commands are allowed for all keys
 - Not Dangerous (+@all -@dangerous ~*) - All commands except for the "dangerous" command category are allowed for all keys
-- Read Only (+@read ~*) - Only the "read" command category are allowed for all keys
+- Read Only (+@read ~*) - Only the "read" command category is allowed for all keys

 To define database access control, you can:

-- Use the predefined user roles and add Redis ACLs to them.
+- Use the predefined user roles and add to them Redis ACLs for specific databases.
-- Create new user roles and select the management roles and Redis ACLs that apply to the user roles.
+- Create new user roles and select the management roles and Redis ACLs that apply to the user roles for specific databases.
 - Assign roles and Redis ACLs to a database in the access control list section of the [database configuration]({{< relref "/rs/administering/database-operations/creating-database.md" >}}).

 ### Configuring Redis ACLs